 Robert I. Winton

 Robert Winton was born in Western Australia and grew up with two brothers and a sister.
 He learned about the geography of Korea while in school and trained in Morse Code in high school.
-When he learned about the war in Korea he wanted to join the Army at age seventeen, but his father would not sign the paperwork.
-He then asked his father if he could join the Navy, and he said yes because it was safer.
+When he learned about the war in Korea, he wanted to join the Australian Army at age seventeen, but his father would not sign the paperwork.
+He then asked his father if he could join the Australian Navy, and his father said yes because he reasoned it was safer.
 He was on a light aircraft carrier called the HMAS Sydney with twelve hundred sailors and served as a signalman patrolling the water around Korea in 1953 and 1954.
 He never went back to Korea, but his grandson visited Korea and loved it.
-Robert Winton is impressed with how far Korea’s economy has come because he saw a devastated country when he briefly went ashore in 1953.
+He is impressed with how far Korea’s economy has come because he saw a devastated country when he briefly went ashore in 1953.

 Patrolling The Waters Around Korea

 Robert Winton describes his jobs as a signalman looking out for other ships and also in coding and decoding messages.
 He talks about looking for spy ships and coming across a suspected Russian submarine.
 Robert Winton briefly describes landing in Incheon and seeing orphans and thinking war accomplishes nothing.

 Robert Winton describes life on the carrier, sometimes working twenty hours a day, and dealing with bad weather.
 He describes an accident which happened on the carrier in which an injured sailor was flown off the carrier by Americans so that his legs could be saved and not amputated.

 Robert Winton has not been back to Korea, but his grandson has visited.
 His grandson loved the culture, food, and how safe it was in Korea.
 His grandson loved kimchi and the people he met.
 Robert Winton didn't think Korea would become the country it is today because of all the destruction he saw during his brief stop there.
 He is impressed with the modern day Korean economy.